Josh-ML-AN/linear-algebra-in-ai/README.md

 # Linear Algebra in AI: MovieLens Recommender Walkthrough

-This repository contains the companion notebook for Part 2 of a two-part series on linear algebra in AI.
+This repository contains the companion notebook for Part 2 (with references to Part 1) of a two-part series on linear algebra in AI.

 The notebook builds a lightweight recommendation model using the MovieLens 32M dataset.
-The goal is not to create a production-grade recommender system.
 The goal is to make the core linear algebra ideas behind modern AI systems easier to inspect.

 The walkthrough covers: